-Typically, grant applications are submitted by teachers or the District, but any parent, student or community member may submit an application.
+Typically, grant applications are submitted by teachers of the District, but any parent, student or community member may submit an application.

 Who decides what projects will be funded?

-Each grant application is reviewed by the Grant Review Committee and is assessed using specific criteria.
-The Grant Review Committee – parents, teachers, a representative of the Superintendent and one representative from the Board of Education – reviews all applications and recommends grants to the Foundation Board of Directors.
+Each grant application is reviewed by the Grant Review Committee of the Foundation Board and is assessed using specific criteria.
+The Grant Review Committee – sometimes including parents, teachers, a representative of the Superintendent and a representative from the Board of Education – reviews all applications and recommends grants to the Foundation Board of Directors.
 Grants approved by the Foundation Board are submitted to the Superintendent who refers them to the Board of Education for consideration and approval.

 Are there restrictions on what the Foundation is allowed to pay for?